The happy couple checklist.

 Reveal rather than conceal; express rather than repress.

-No secrets or lies.
+Happy couples have no secrets or lies.

 Tell your partner what you need.